Spring Gardening Tips: Treat Your Garden to a Spring Clean

-This is usually the time when we look at our gardens with renewed interest and, if you are anything like us, with a sense of anticipation of the year ahead tempered by a certain degree of alarm at the post-winter state of the garden.
+This is usually the time when we look at our gardens with renewed interest and, if you're anything like me, with a sense of anticipation of the year ahead tempered by a certain degree of alarm at the post-winter state of the garden.

-Giving your garden a spring clean will literally transform it and will make you feel good (and organised!) into the bargain.
-Concentrate on one thing at a time so that you don't become overwhelmed...
+Giving your garden a spring clean will literally transform it and will make you feel good (and in control!) into the bargain.

 Spring Gardening Tips: Revitalise Paths, Patios, Decks and Driveways